himanshu-paliwal-277/CS-803-IPCV-notes/Imp_Question.md

 ## Q.1 Explain the concepts of computer vision does it require in image processing.

 ## Q.2 What is digital image.
-What do go you and mean by image sampling quantization?
+What do go you and mean by image sampling and quantization?

 ## Q.3 What are the different types of computer vision model.
-Explain in detail.?
+Explain in detail?

-## Q.4 Discuss in detail about various types. of image filtering technique
+## Q.4 Discuss in detail about various types of image filtering technique.

-## Q.5 Describe various elements of digital image processing system
+## Q.5 Describe various elements of digital image processing system.

 ## Q.6 Explain following operations-
 - Diletion
 - Erosion
 - Closing